Leizpig Keep Top Spot In Germany After Comeback Win - UrduPoint

 Germany winger Serge Gnabry then added a second goal just before the final whistle to seal the three points which leaves Bayern third.

-The win came at a price, however, as defender Javi Martinez had to be helped off.
+The win came at a price, however, as defender Javi Martinez had to be helped off and will be "out for six weeks," confirmed interim coach Hansi Flick.

 Bayern already have fellow centre-backs Niklas Suele and Lucas Hernandez sidelined by long-term injuries.